secretstartups/handbook/sales/account-planning/coaching/index.html.md

 * GitLab is making a significant investment to help Strategic Account Leaders (SALs) be successful in reaching their Peak Performance in FY22 and beyond!
 * We are bringing on Gainsight as our Account Planning Platform.
 This tool will augment the strategy development and execution you already do to land and expand and meet your goals while also providing you with valuable capabilities and insights that will help you uncover customer pain points, growth opportunities, and more.
 * Gainsight was selected by GitLab SALs, for GitLab SALs.
 We understand how crucial account planning is to your success, which is why we underwent a lengthy evaluation of multiple tools led by a core team of your peers who have a proven track record of account planning excellence.
 * Gainsight supports our values of Results and Collaboration.
-It will enable us to work even better as a cross-functional team – bringing SALs, SAs, TAMs, Channel & Alliances in one place to learn from one another and codify "what good looks like" so we can all grow and develop our skills and reach our Peak Performance together.
+It will enable us to work even better as a cross-functional team – bringing SALs, SAs, CSMs, Channel & Alliances in one place to learn from one another and codify "what good looks like" so we can all grow and develop our skills and reach our Peak Performance together.

 ### Examples of What Good Looks Like
 These links will take you to the account in Gainsight.
-Once you're logged into Gainsight, scroll down to "Success Plans" and make sure you are looking at the Account Plan, not the TAM's Success Plan.
+Once you're logged into Gainsight, scroll down to "Success Plans" and make sure you are looking at the Account Plan, not the CSM's Success Plan.

 * [Example #1](https://gitlab--jbcxm.na129.visual.force.com/apex/GainsightNXT#customersuccess360%3Fcid%3D1P02RKMLNB117PXAFW2TN7OSIREEMQD0TZXJ)
 * [Example #2](https://gitlab--jbcxm.na129.visual.force.com/apex/GainsightNXT#customersuccess360%3Fcid%3D1P02RKMLNB117PXAFW27TN3MZRTY5SZ1ZKVH)